ckopec-dev/Stem-Cheatsheets/Sql.md

 -- Between is inclusive, so the above is identical to SELECT title FROM films WHERE release_year >= 1960 AND release_year <= 1970

+-- Select films that with "red" in the title
+SELECT * FROM films WHERE title LIKE '%red%';

+-- Select films that do not have "green" in the title SELECT * FROM films WHERE title NOT LIKE '%green%';

+-- Specify multiple values in a where clause
+SELECT * FROM films WHERE release_year IN (1990, 2000, 2010);

+-- Select films with unknown release year
+SELECT * FROM films WHERE release_year IS NULL;

+-- Select films with known release year
+SELECT * FROM films WHERE release_year IS NOT NULL;

 ~~~

 ### Comparison operators